-The 2022 Annual Meeting of Stockholders (the "Annual Meeting") of Saratoga Investment Corp., a Maryland corporation (the "Company"), will be held at the offices of Eversheds Sutherland (US) LLP, located at 1114 Avenue of the Americas, New York, NY 10036, on September 29, 2022, at 10:00 a.m., local time, for the following purposes:
+The 2023 Annual Meeting of Stockholders (the "Annual Meeting") of Saratoga Investment Corp., a Maryland corporation (the "Company"), will be held at the offices of Eversheds Sutherland (US) LLP, located at 1114 Avenue of the Americas, New York, NY 10036, on September 28, 2023, at 10:00 a.m., local time, for the following purposes:

-- To elect each of Steven M. Looney and Charles S. Whitman III as a director of the Company, each to serve until the 2025 Annual Meeting of Stockholders or until their respective successor is duly elected and qualified; - 2.
+- 1. To elect each of G. Cabell Williams and Henri J. Steenkamp as a director of the Company's board of directors, each to serve until the 2026 Annual Meeting of Stockholders or until their respective successor is duly elected and qualified; - 2.
 To transact such other business as may properly come before the Annual Meeting.